 Every year, graduate students and postdoctoral scholars of Bio-X affiliated faculty are highly encouraged to apply for the Bio-X Fellowships, which are awarded to research projects that are interdisciplinary and utilize the technologies of different fields to solve different biological questions.
 Students are encouraged to work collaboratively with professors of different departments, thus creating cross-disciplinary relationships among the different Stanford schools.
 Our fellows have conducted exciting research, resulting in publications in high-impact journals and have been offered excellent positions in industry and academia.

-To date, with the 19 new awardees, Stanford Bio-X has a total of 174 Fellows.
+To date, with the 19 new awardees of 2014, Stanford Bio-X has a total of 173 Fellows.
+The winners of the 2015 PhD Fellowship program will be announced later on this year.

 You can view the numerous Fellowship projects that have been awarded over the years as well as oral presentations from previous symposiums here.